lvanderveekens/dotfiles/README.md

-This repository has the purpose of sharing configuration files between multiple machines and perhaps to serve as default config files for interested 3rd parties.
+This repository has the purpose of sharing configuration files between multiple machines.

 # Vim
 I used [pathogen](https://github.com/tpope/vim-pathogen) as a plugin manager.